Asha Bhosle's voice was so charming: Georgia Ruth

-Harpist and songwriter Georgia Ruth, whose debut record, Week of Pines, won the Welsh Music Prize last year, will perform today at the Kala Ghoda Arts Festival.
-In an email interview, she explains why Asha Bhosle is a childhood favourite and why Bengali boat songs fascinate her
+Harpist and songwriter Georgia Ruth, who will perform today at the Kala Ghoda Arts Festival explains why Asha Bhosle is a childhood favourite and why Bengali boat songs fascinate her

 Music aficionados can look forward to a soothing evening, courtesy Welsh harpist, singer and songwriter Georgia Ruth, who will be performing in the city, today.
 Acclaimed as one of UK’s most promising Folk musicians, the 24-year-old released her debut album, Week of Pines, in May 2013.

 Hailing from Aberystwyth, Ceredigion County in Wales, Ruth’s album included English and Welsh songs.
 Today’s concert is being organised by the British Council as part of its ongoing programme, Folk Nations (which works with Folk musicians across India and the UK).
 Excerpts from an interview: